 Iowa State University Extension and the Iowa Department of Agriculture and Land Stewardship offer an on-line WPS Train-the-Trainer course that provides agricultural employers with information that meets the WPS training requirement for agricultural workers on outdoor or enclosed space production.

 Upon completion of the course, agricultural employers are qualified by the Pesticide Bureau of the Iowa Department of Agriculture and Land Stewardship to conduct WPS pesticide safety training for agricultural workers.
-The Minnesota Department of Agriculture (MDA) accepts this training course to meet the WPS Train-the-Trainer course requirement in Minnesota.
+The MDA accepts this training course to meet the WPS Train-the-Trainer course requirement in Minnesota.

 On-line course and additional WPS resources:

-The MDA encourages participation in the on-line course as MDA no longer offers standalone Worker Protection Standard (WPS) Train-the-Trainer sessions.
+The MDA encourages participation in the on-line course as MDA no longer offers standalone WPS Train-the-Trainer sessions.

 To request a hard copy of the manual “How to Comply With the 2015 Revised Worker Protection Standard For Agricultural Pesticides” send an email with your name and Minnesota mailing address to Gregorio.Mendez-Ortega@state.mn.us.